Azure/migration/README.md

 ## Migration Framework

 The Migration Execution Guide defines the migration framework as detailed in the graphic below.
-The [design of a new, or validation of an existing landing zone](https://github.com/Azure/review-checklists) for migrated workloads is recommended along with a [cloud operating model and operations plan](https://github.com/Azure/cloud-rolesandops) to manage migrated workloads.
+In addition, the [design of a new, or validation of an existing landing zone](https://github.com/Azure/review-checklists) for migrated workloads is recommended along with a [cloud operating model and operations plan](https://github.com/Azure/cloud-rolesandops) to manage migrated workloads.
 Neither of these are within the scope of the migration execution guide.
 FastTrack for Azure have separate resources to assist with these areas.

 [![](/images/migrationlifecycle.png)](/images/migrationlifecycle.png)